hypercharge/hypercharge-php/README.md

 Note:

- * `test/credentials.json` should never be checkt into your code repository. e.g. add it to `.gitignore`
+ * `test/credentials.json` should not be checked into your code repository. e.g. add it to `.gitignore`
  * Do not run the remote tests on your live credentials.

 ## Warranty